 Distribution: This species is frequent all round the British Isles.
 It reaches its northern limit at Norway and its southern limit at Portugal.

-Similar Species: Tritonia plebeia is similar in appearance to Tritonia manicata but not as slender as that species and much darker in colour.
+Similar Species: Duvaucelia plebeia is similar in appearance to Duvaucelia manicata but not as slender as that species and much darker in colour.

 Key Identification Features:

 Distribution Map: NBN map : National Biodiversity Network mapping facility, data for UK.

 WoRMS: Species record : World Register of Marine Species.

 iNaturalist: Species account : iNaturalist World Species Observations database

 |Picton, B.E. & Morrow, C.C.
 (2016).
 Duvaucelia plebeia (Johnston, 1828).
 [In] Encyclopedia of Marine Life of Britain and Ireland. |